Genivia/ugrep-indexer/README.md

 searcher that supports index-based searching as of v3.12.5.

-Indexing-based search makes sense if you're doing a recursive search on a lot of files.
-Index-based searching is typically faster, except for pathelogical cases when searching a few files with patterns that match a lot (see Q&A below).
+Indexing-based search makes sense if you're doing a recursive search on a lot of files that have not changed after indexing.

-Index-based search is significantly faster on slow file systems or when file system caching is ineffective.
-If the file system on a drive searched is not cached in RAM, then indexing will speed up search.
-So it helps to search files that aren't recently accessed.
-On the other hand, if files are already cached in RAM because files were read before, then indexing will not necesarily speed up search obviously.
+Index-based search is significantly faster on slow file systems or when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, then indexing will speed up search.
+Therefore, it helps to speed up searching files that weren't recently accessed.
+On the other hand, if files are already cached in RAM, because files were read recently, then indexing will not necesarily speed up search, obviously.
+See also Q&A below.

 A typical example of an index-based search: